spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-file-manager-feature.md

 {% info_block warningBox "Note" %}

-The precedence of the web server's maximum file size configuration is consistently prior to the application configuration and can be conveniently adjusted using `deploy.*.yml`.
+The precedence of the web server's maximum file size configuration is consistently prior to the application configuration and can be adjusted using `deploy.*.yml`.
-For additional details, kindly refer to the [Docker SDK configuration reference](/docs/scos/dev/the-docker-sdk/{{page.version}}/docker-sdk-configuration-reference.html)
+For additional details, refer to the [Docker SDK configuration reference](/docs/scos/dev/the-docker-sdk/{{page.version}}/docker-sdk-configuration-reference.html)

 {% endinfo_block %}